FedEx to scan every parcel at two Texas facilities after blast

 FedEx spokesman Jim McCluskey said he had no immediate comment.

-The blast at FedEx on Tuesday was one of six explosions in Texas in the past 18 days.
-The attacks have killed two people, injured others and left hundreds of federal and local investigators scrambling to find the perpetrator and a motive.
+The blast at FedEx on Tuesday was one of five explosions in Texas in the past 18 days.
+A sixth explosion on Tuesday night did not appear related, authorities said.
+The five attacks have killed two people, injured others and left hundreds of federal and local investigators scrambling to find the perpetrator and a motive.

 Package screening is not routine at the nation’s big delivery companies such as FedEx, United Parcel Service Inc or the U.S. Postal Service.
 The industry delivers a total of around 40 million parcels in the United States each day, industry experts said.
 Checking every package on a regular basis would virtually paralyze their operations.